 “Or to one of my classmates, or to you, or to some random person walking down the street.
 And when it does, it could kill everyone around it in passing.”
 She needed magic, she even loved it, but this was a visceral reminder that she feared it, too, and for good reason.

-Oliver’s hand moved, like he wanted to take her own, but in the end he only said, “Magic is dangerous.
+Oliver’s hand moved, like he wanted to take hers, but in the end he only said, “Magic is dangerous.
 You don’t have to worry about me losing control, but it is, in general, a valid fear.
 That’s why we have the Red Guard, and they are very good at their job.
-The world has been around for a long time before you were born, and somehow we survived until now.”
+The world was around for a long time before you were born, and yet somehow we survived until now.”
 One side of his mouth twitched up in a tentative smile.
 “For the remainder of your concerns, I suppose you must do what you can to decrease your risk—like sleeping when you need it—and then ask yourself if the remaining danger of being a thaumaturge is worth it.”

 His smile grew larger.
 “Well then.
 Come down to breakfast.”

 When she awoke, the streets below were busy, and the sun had burned off the fog of the early morning.
 For the first time in a while, she took out her grimoire, lightly running her fingers over its leather cover and slightly ragged pages.
 Her grandfather had helped her create it when she turned thirteen.
-It held a deceptive number of pages, was encrypted to allow access to only her, and held her accumulated knowledge of magic and more than a few sketches of the interesting places she’d been and things she’d seen.
+It held a deceptive number of pages, was encrypted to allow access to only her, and held her accumulated knowledge of magic and sketches of the interesting places she’d been and things she’d seen.

-She flipped through the pages from the beginning, chuckling at her younger self’s awkward handwriting, occasional misspelling, and excitement at beginning to grasp the basic fundamentals of sorcery.
+She flipped through the pages from the beginning, chuckling at her younger self’s awkward handwriting, occasional misspelling, and excitement at the basic fundamentals of sorcery.
 She had been so cute and innocent.
 She’d actually learned quite a lot over the years, despite lacking a formal teacher after her grandfather, but much of it was the type of thing that would be useful to small rural villages or while traveling.
 She knew many minor healing concoctions, spells to keep a chicken laying eggs, and how to ward off erlkings and bogles.

 It took days.